bohewu/HybridIdP/e2e/README.md

   - `dotnet run --project .\Web.IdP\Web.IdP.csproj --launch-profile https` (IdP)
   - `dotnet run --project .\TestClient\TestClient.csproj --launch-profile https` (TestClient)
   - optionally starts the Vite dev server when run with `-StartVite`
+  - When launching new windows the script can inherit the current environment variables so they start with DATABASE_PROVIDER/connection strings already set.
+Use `-InheritEnv` to enable this behavior (useful when starting from a session that sets `DATABASE_PROVIDER` for Postgres runs).

 - `e2e/wait-for-idp-ready.ps1` — waits for IdP/TestClient to be reachable, attempts an admin sign-in, and calls the protected admin health endpoint (`/api/admin/health`) to verify seeding/initialization finished.